riatelab/geoimport/README.md

 Since this library is mostly targeting browser environments, the test suite uses [QUnit](https://qunitjs.com/) and runs in the browser.

-Run the tests by running `npm run test`, this will open your default browser and run the tests (and since the tests are executed on the built file, don't forget to, run `npm run build` after making any change in the code and before running the tests).
+Run the tests by running `npm run test`, this will open your default browser and run the tests (and since the tests are executed on the built file, don't forget to run `npm run build` after making any change in the code and before running/reloading the tests).

 ## License